Approximations of countably-infinite linear programs over bounded measure spaces: Abstract

 \section{Abstract}

-We study a class of countably-infinite-dimensional linear programs (CILPs) whose feasible sets are bounded subsets of appropriately defined weighted spaces of measures.
-We show how to approximate the optimal value, optimal points, and minimal points of these CILPs by solving finite-dimensional linear programs.
-The errors of our approximations converge to zero as the size of the finite-dimensional program approaches that of the original problem and are easy to bound in practice.
-We discuss the use of our methods in the computation of the stationary distributions, occupation measures, and exit distributions of Markov~chains.
+We study a class of countably-infinite-dimensional linear programs (CILPs) whose feasible sets are bounded subsets of appropriately defined spaces of measures. {The optimal value, optimal points, and minimal points of these CILPs can be approximated by solving finite-dimensional linear programs.
+We show how to construct finite-dimensional programs that lead to approximations with easy-to-evaluate error bounds, and we prove that the errors converge to zero as the size of the finite-dimensional programs approaches that of the original problem.} We discuss the use of our methods in the computation of the stationary distributions, occupation measures, and exit distributions of Markov~chains.